siddharths067/dotfiles/README.md

 # dotfiles
-Repository for dotfiles and software I need for my development
+Repository for dotfiles and some pre-compiled software I need